Simultaneous Graphical Dynamic Modeling: Introduction

 \section{Introduction}

-Simultaneous graphical dynamic linear models (SGDLMs:~\citealp{GruberWest2016,GruberWest2017}) define flexible and scalable multivariate time series structures amenable to efficient Bayesian computations for sequential filtering and forecasting.
-The models combine parsimonious, customised representations of univariate series with sparse, time-varying representations of cross-series relationships.
-These advances underlie the adoption of SGDLMs for applications in areas such as financial forecasting and portfolio analysis~\citep[e.g.][]{GriveauEtAl2020, Kyakutwika2023} with related developments of efficient software~\citep[e.g.][]{GruberSGDLMrCode,pySGDLM,SAS-SGDLMs}.
+The framework of simultaneous graphical dynamic linear models (SGDLMs:~\citealp{GruberWest2016,GruberWest2017}) defines a broad class of flexible, scalable multivariate time series structures amenable to efficient Bayesian computations for sequential filtering and forecasting.
+The models combine customised representations of univariate series with sparse, time-varying representations of cross-series relationships.
+Bayesian forecasting with SGDLMs is increasingly seen in areas such as financial portfolio analysis~\citep[e.g.][]{GriveauEtAl2020, Kyakutwika2023} with related developments of efficient software~\citep[e.g.][]{GruberSGDLMrCode,pySGDLM,SAS-SGDLMs}.